MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/optimize-performance-create-update.md

 - **Bulk operation APIs aren't currently available for all tables.** Any custom table should support them, but not all the core Dataverse tables support them, such as Account or Contact.
 You can run a query provided in the documentation to determine whether a table can use these APIs.
 - **Bulk operation APIs aren't forgiving of data errors.** You need to make sure that the data you're changing is carefully scrubbed and validated.
 Any error that occurs within one operation in these APIs causes the entire operation to fail.

 Bulk operations are available for all elastic tables and elastic tables can return information about individual operations that fail.
+[Learn more about bulk operations with elastic tables](use-elastic-tables.md#bulk-operations-with-elastic-tables).

 ### Batch APIs

 If you aren't able to use bulk operation APIs, with the SDK for .NET you can [use ExecuteMultiple](org-service/execute-multiple-requests.md), and with Web API you can use [OData $batch](webapi/execute-batch-operations-using-web-api.md).

-These APIs allow grouping a set of operations in a single request and achieve greater efficiency primarily due to fewer, larger requests reducing the total payload sent and received over the wire for each operation.
+Use these APIs to group a set of operations in a single request and achieve greater efficiency primarily due to fewer, larger requests reducing the total payload sent and received over the wire for each operation.
 A client application doesn't need to wait for an operation to finish before sending the next request.

 Each operation within the request is applied sequentially on the server, so there's no improved efficiency per operation.
 However, because the operations are done individually, you can get information about which operations failed, or stop the batch when an error occurs.
 You can send up to 1,000 requests per operation, but for best results we recommend you start with a smaller number and experiment to determine what size batch works best for your case.

 > [!NOTE]
 > Both bulk operation and batch APIs see significant performance gains when used in parallel.
+See [Parallel requests](#parallel-requests).

 ## Client architecture

-You can optimize the client application you build to perform bulk operations by keeping the following in mind:

-> Dataverse is designed as a data source to support multiple applications with large numbers of concurrent users.
+You can optimize the client application you build to perform bulk operations by keeping the following in mind: Dataverse is designed as a data source to support multiple applications with large numbers of concurrent users.
 To optimize throughput, design your client to use Dataverse's strengths.

 Bottlenecks in client-side code are the primary cause of performance issues.
 Developers frequently fail to fully use the capabilities of the code, which can affect performance.
 It's crucial to optimize how the client application utilizes the infrastructure's cores or compute, as failure to optimize can significantly affect performance.
 For example, when using Azure Functions, there are several steps that can be taken to optimize performance, such as implementing autoscaling, using warm-up instances, adjusting CPU usage, utilizing multiple cores, and allowing concurrency.